-Reducing fuel consumption is a must when it comes to a company's economy.
+Reducing fuel consumption is a must when it comes to economy of a company.
 But even more so when it comes to environmental issues.
 At Volvo we believe in the benefits of cleaner technology.
 It is a mission we take seriously.
-Just to give you one example: compared to a truck that performed a corresponding haulage assignment back in 1980, the fuel consumption, using diesel engines, has decreased by about 30%.
+Just to give you one example: between 1980 and 2001, engine efficiency and the normal fuel consumption of a Volvo F or FH12 40 ton truck on the road have improved by 25%.

-However, beside vehicle and engine design, fuel consumption for goods vehicle transport is dependent on a number of other factors such as load conditions, the driver, equipment and weather conditions.
+However, beside vehicle and engine design, the fuel consumption for goods vehicle transport is dependent on a number of factors; such as load factor, the driver, the equipment and weather conditions.

 The driver and the owner

-Although air drag and rolling resistance as well as driveline specification will influence your fuel consumption, the load is still the one factor that creates the greatest difference per tonne-kilometre.
-For a transport company, route planning and load are the most significant factors for reducing fuel consumption.
+Whilst air and rolling resistance as well as driveline specification will influence your fuel consumption, the load factor is still the factor that creates the greatest divergence per tonne kilometre.
+For a transport company, route planning and the loading factor are most significant for reducing fuel consumption.

 Specification and equipment

-Train weight and road conditions determine which model is the most suitable for a given business.
-Another factor is that more powerful engines and higher train weights result in higher fuel consumption.
-However, fuel consumption is lower with increased train weight when calculated per tonne-kilometre.
-Variations in equipment and design also have an effect on air resistance and, consequently, fuel consumption.
+The train weight and road conditions determine which model is the most suitable for a given business.
+Another factor is that stronger engines and higher train weight give higher fuel consumption.
+But fuel consumption is lower with increased train weight when calculated per tonne kilometre.
+The different equipment and design also have an effect on air resistance and, consequently, fuel consumption.
 By making the right choice from the start fuel consumption can be lowered by more than 10%.